Ahmad Zahir: Musical style and contributions

-Of all the Afghan musicians, the person most closely associated with creating the distinct Afghan sound of music is Ahmad Zahir.
-After the great Afghan singer Sarban, Zahir played the most vital role in the development of the Afghan musical style.
-Highly educated, well-travelled, and an extraordinarily gifted musician, Zahir had an overwhelming passion for music and arts since his early childhood.
-He learned to play various musical instruments including the harmonium, guitar, and accordion (his favourite instrument) by the time he was 16 years old.
-His privileged and affluent background (his father, Abdul Zahir, was an ambassador, a minister, and later the Prime Minister of Afghanistan) gave him the opportunity to travel and become exposed to the burgeoning musical revolution of the 60s and 70s occurring in the United States, Europe, and India.
-He was an avid listener of all genres of music and he incorporated elements of western (pop, rock, jazz), Indian, Middle Eastern (Arabic, Iranian), European (French and Italian belle chanson, Spanish Flamenco), and Afghan Folk in his songs.
+Of all the Afghan musicians, Ahmad Zahir is the person most closely associated with creating the distinct Afghan musical style.
+Following in the footsteps of the renowned Afghan singer Sarban, Zahir played a pivotal role in shaping the Afghan musical style.
+A highly educated and well-travelled man, Zahir was an extraordinarily gifted musician with an overwhelming passion for music and the arts from an early age.
+By the time he was 16, he had learnt to play various instruments, including the harmonium, guitar and accordion (his favourite instrument).
+His privileged and affluent background — his father, Abdul Zahir, was an ambassador, a minister and later Prime Minister of Afghanistan — gave him the opportunity to travel and experience the musical revolutions occurring in the United States, Europe and India in the 1960s and 1970s.
+An avid listener of all genres, he incorporated elements of Western pop, rock and jazz, Indian music, Arabic and Iranian music, French and Italian belle chanson and Spanish flamenco, as well as Afghan folk, into his songs.

-Although the distinct Afghan sound (as opposed to the Indian classical, folkloric Afghan music, and western music) was created by the Persian singer Sarban in partnership with the legendary composer Salim Sarmast, Zahir was the one who popularized the sound and took it to the masses.
-Sarban's songs such as Ahesta Bero, Khorsheede Man, Ay Sarban, Mushjke Taza Mebartad, Dar Daaman-e-Sahra, are considered the pearls of Afghan Persian music.
-However, the sombre poetry, complex music & numerous other subtleties of these songs could be appreciated only by a minority of highly educated and erudite Afghans.
-The songs were not popular items of entertainment for the consumption of the common man.
-Ahmad Zahir simplified the lyrical, compositional, and orchestral aspects of Sarban and Sarmast's musical tradition.
-This does not mean he made the style simplistic, but that he made it accessible and thus hugely popular to the masses, especially the youth of Afghanistan.
-For instance Zahir's song "Khoda Buwat Yaret" is a great example of an unmistakably Afghan musical sound.
-The lyrics of the song are understandable by almost all Persian speakers regardless of their education and knowledge of Persian poetic tradition, yet the poeticism, imagery, and emotional impact is as powerful as the best of Sarban's songs.
-As a result of this accessibility of Ahmad Zahir's songs, the vast majority of future Afghan singers who sang in the unique Afghan style were influence primarily by Ahmad Zahir and not Sarban (whose songs few had heard).
-Thus, Zahir can truly be credited as the singer responsible for the realization of a unique and distinct Afghan musical language—separate from the Indian, Iranian, western, and folkloric musical traditions.
+Although the distinct Afghan sound (as opposed to Indian classical music, Afghan folk music and Western music) was created by the Persian singer Sarban in partnership with the legendary composer Salim Sarmast, it was Zahir who popularised it and brought it to the attention of a wider audience.
+Sarban's songs, such as 'Ahesta Bero', 'Khorsheede Man', 'Ay Sarban', 'Mushjke Taza Mebartad' and 'Dar Daaman-e-Sahra', are considered pearls of Afghan Persian music.
+However, the sombre poetry, complex music and numerous other subtleties of these songs could only be appreciated by a minority of highly educated and erudite Afghans.
+These songs were not widely enjoyed by the general public.
+Ahmad Zahir simplified the lyrical, compositional and orchestral aspects of the musical tradition of Sarban and Sarmast.
+This does not mean he made the style simplistic, but rather that he made it accessible, thus making it hugely popular with the masses, especially the young people of Afghanistan.
+Zahir's song "Khoda Buwat Yaret", for instance, is a great example of an unmistakably Afghan musical sound.
+The lyrics are understandable to almost all Persian speakers, regardless of their education or knowledge of the Persian poetic tradition.
+Yet the poeticism, imagery and emotional impact are as powerful as the best of Sarban's songs.
+As a result of the accessibility of Ahmad Zahir's songs, the vast majority of future Afghan singers who sang in the unique Afghan style were influenced primarily by Zahir and not Sarban (whose songs few had heard).
+Thus, Zahir can truly be credited as the singer responsible for realising a unique Afghan musical language, separate from Indian, Iranian, Western and folkloric traditions.